Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Substance Abuse Counselor Jobs in Bridgeport, New Haven, and Throughout Connecticut

 Connecticut offers a variety of settings where substance abuse counselors can make a meaningful impact.
+The state’s treatment infrastructure includes community mental health centers, hospital-based programs, residential treatment facilities, and outpatient counseling centers.
 In Bridgeport, facilities like the Greater Bridgeport Mental Health Center provide comprehensive treatment programs, while in New Haven, the APT Foundation offers both inpatient and outpatient care.
-Other notable facilities include:

 - Yale New Haven Health, New Haven